Constitutional and Administrative Law (Senior Status)

 Studying the public law together with the key political facts and values that determine its real function is particularly appropriate in the United Kingdom because its constitution, unlike most other countries', is neither codified in a single, legally binding document nor considered to be supreme law that could override the Parliament's will.
 Instead, the UK parliament is considered entirely free to legislate on any subject matter.
 As a result the sources of the un-codified British constitution range from a plethora of statutes (Acts of Parliament) and common law (judge-made rules) to political habits ('conventions') all of which are subject to change.

-The course begins with a comparative and historical account of the development of the idea of constitutionalism.
+The module begins with a comparative and historical account of the development of the idea of constitutionalism.
 The sources and mechanisms of the UK's unwritten constitution are compared with both American and European constitutional traditions.
-The course moves on to critically examine the links between the principle of legal governance to conceptions of democratic control, power, legitimacy and constitutional reform.
+We then move on to critically examine the links between the principle of legal governance to conceptions of democratic control, power, legitimacy and constitutional reform.

 Topics covered include the sovereignty of Parliament and the rule of law, Europe and the constitution, Royal prerogative, government and administration, human rights, police powers, official secrets, freedom of speech and the right to protest, judicial review of executive action.